jmce22/pands-problem-sheet/README.md

     multiply it by three and add one.
 Have the program end if the current value is one.

-This task According to Wikipedia, this conjecture asks whether repeating the two simple arithmetic operations below will eventually transform every positive integer into 1.The two operations are:
+According to Wikipedia, this conjecture asks whether repeating the two simple arithmetic operations below will eventually transform every positive integer into 1.
+The two operations are: \
-If the previous term is even, the next term is one half of the previous term.
+&nbsp;&nbsp;&nbsp;&nbsp;If the previous term is even, the next term is one half of the previous term. \
-If the previous term is odd, the next term is 3 times the previous term plus 1.
+&nbsp;&nbsp;&nbsp;&nbsp;If the previous term is odd, the next term is 3 times the previous term plus 1.

 The conjecture is that for any positive integer chosen, these sequences always reach 1.